 I find it really tedious soaking dried apricots so I always buy ready to eat dried apricots.
 Sometimes I can even buy them ready chopped as well which makes this recipe quicker to put together.

-On one of our recent trips to California I found dried powdered organic orange rind and dried powdered Meyer lemon rind at a lovely little spice market in Napa.
-I often use the dried orange rind for this recipe if I don’t have any fresh oranges to hand.
+On one of our trips to California I found dried powdered organic orange rind and dried powdered Meyer lemon rind at a lovely little spice market in Napa.
+It is very handy if you don’t have any fresh oranges to hand.

 This recipe is easily doubled if you want to make one loaf to keep and one to give away.

-Make sure you use a good loaf pan makes for a better bake.
-I prefer a metal loaf pan because I feel they conduct heat better.
-I’m a huge fan of the Wilton brand.
+A good loaf pan makes for a better bake.
+I prefer a metal loaf pan because I believe they conduct heat better.

 - ½ cup unsalted butter, softened

 - ½ cup granulated or caster sugar Caster sugar is also known as superfine sugar

 - 2 eggs, lightly beaten